-Contextual Education and Ministry Integration (EMF 3020) is a required course for students in the Master of Divinity (MDiv) program, and an option for students in the Master of Pastoral Studies (MPS) degree program (excluding MPS SCP students) who are not planning on taking an SPE Unit.
-Context and Ministry (EMP 2160) is its pre-requisite.
-Students must also have successfully completed the core courses in level 1 of their program (see Emmanuel Student Handbook) before beginning this two-semester course.
+Contextual Education (EMF 3020) is a required course for students in the Master of Divinity (MDiv) program, and an option for students in the Master of Pastoral Studies (MPS) degree program (excluding MPS SCP students) who are not planning on taking an SPE Unit.
+Students must have successfully completed the core courses in level 1 of their program (see Emmanuel Student Handbook) before beginning this two-semester course.

-Students wanting to take EMF 3020 in 2020-21 must attend an information session in the January 2020, and have their site placements set up by April 2020.
-Failure to attend one of these sessions or complete the site set-up on time will result in the student being refused admittance to the course in the fall.
+Students wanting to take EMF 3020 in any given academic year must attend an information session in the January of the prior year, and have their site placements set up by April of that year.
+For example, students who want to take CXE in the 2021/22 academic year will attend the information session in January, 2021 and complete their placement set-up by April, 2021.
+Failure to attend one of the information sessions or complete the site set-up on time will result in the student being refused admittance to the course in the fall.